Transcript: Amla vs. Cancer Cell Growth

-Indian gooseberries, not to be confused with Barbados gooseberries, Cape gooseberries, Chinese gooseberries, otherwise known as kiwi fruit, Jamaican gooseberries, Tahitian or star gooseberries.
-The true Indian gooseberry, also known as amla, is considered a wonder berry in the treatment and prevention of cancer, according to review published this year in the European Journal of Cancer Prevention.
+Indian gooseberries, not to be confused with Barbados gooseberries, Cape gooseberries, Chinese gooseberries (also known as kiwi fruit), Jamaican gooseberries, Tahitian, or star gooseberries.
+The true Indian gooseberry, also known as amla, is considered “a wonder berry in the treatment and prevention of cancer,” according to a recent review in the European Journal of Cancer Prevention.

-Arguably the most important medicinal plant in Ayervedic medicine, and also used in traditional Chinese and Thai medicine, preclinical studies have evidently shown that amla possesses anti-fever properties, anti-pain, anti-cough, anti-artery clogging, anti-stress, heart protective, stomach protective, anti-anemia, anti-cholesterol, wound healing, anti-diarrheal, anti-artery-clogging—didn’t they already say that?
-As well as protecting the liver, kidneys and nerves.
-It can also evidently be used for snake venom neutralizer as well, as a hair tonic.
+Arguably the most important medicinal plant in Ayurvedic medicine, and also used in traditional Chinese and Thai medicine, preclinical studies have evidently shown that amla possesses anti-fever properties, anti-pain, anti-cough, anti-artery-clogging, anti-stress, heart-protective, stomach-protective, anti-anemia, anti-cholesterol, wound healing, anti-diarrheal, anti-artery-clogging—didn’t they already say that?
+As well as protecting the liver, kidneys, and nerves.
+It can also evidently be used as a snake venom neutralizer, as well as a hair tonic.
 It’s like the kitchen sink of berry medicine.

 Starting ten years ago, studies started coming out showing that amla extracts kill cancer cells in a petri dish.
 But lots of things kill cancer cells.
-You could pee in the test tube and kill cancer cells.
-What you want is something that kills cancer cells but leaves normal cells alone, and it wasn’t until recently that this was demonstrated with alma.
+You could pee in a test tube and kill cancer cells.
+What you want is something that kills cancer cells, but leaves normal cells alone.
+And it wasn’t until recently that this was demonstrated with amla.

 They tested amla against six human cancer cell lines: lung cancer, liver cancer, cervical cancer, breast cancer, ovarian cancer, and colon cancer.
-This is a graph of cell growth at different amla concentrations.
+This is a graph of cell growth, cancer cell growth, at different amla concentrations.
 Here’s human breast, liver, and lung cancer cells starting out powering away at 100% growth.
-As you drip more amla on, the cancer cell growth rates cut in half and then stopped completely, and then amla starts killing the cancer off—the growth goes negative.
-By the end more than half the cancer cells dead.
+As you drip more amla on, the cancer cell growth rates cut in half, and then stop completely.
+And then, amla starts killing the cancer off; the growth goes negative.
+By the end, more than half the cancer cells are dead.

-Here’s cervical, ovarian and colorectal.
-All just decimated by Indian gooseberries.
-And here’s the normal cell line—the non-cancerous, At the highest amla levels, that which killed off more than three quarters of the cancer cells, normal cells just seem to get their growth rates slowed down a bit.
+Here’s cervical, ovarian, and colorectal.
+Just decimated by Indian gooseberries.
+And here’s the normal cell line—the non-cancerous cells.
+At the highest amla levels, that which killed off more than three-quarters of the cancer cells, normal cells just seem to get their growth rates slowed down a bit.